tweissin/webdav-sync/README.md

 * Only creates and writes are watched.
 Renames, moves, and deletes are not supported.
 * Only syncs from local filesystem to WebDav server (one-way sync, not bi-directional).
 * The client is using Basic auth credentials.
 Digest credentials are not supported at this time.
-* Credentials are shown in the clear.
-Future work is to explore Apple's Keychain services.
+* Could use Apple's Keychain services for credentials.
 See [this link](https://crates.io/crates/keychain-services).
+* No logging.
+All output goes to stdout.

 ## Local testing